CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_oop.md

 ![pic](https://www.tutorialsteacher.com/Content/images/linq/linq-usage.PNG)

 LINQ provides standard query operators like filtering, sorting, grouping, aggregation, and concatenations, and it has many operators to achive many types of functionalities, which are called **extension methods**, in LINQ.

+**Extension methods** enable you to "add" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
+Extension methods are static methods, but they're called as if they were instance methods on the extended type.
+For client code written in C#, F# and Visual Basic, there's no apparent difference between calling an extension method and the methods defined in a type.

 ![pic](https://csharpcorner.azureedge.net/article/linq-extension-methods/Images/1.png)